logrr/logrr-electron-auth/README.md

 # logrr-electron-auth

-logrr-electron-auth is as library used to validate SAML assertions to conenct users to [Logrr]; it works with:
+logrr-electron-auth is as library used to validate SAML assertions to connect users to [Logrr]; it works with:

   - Nodejs, from version 4.2.0
   - Openfin